binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### XML Injection

-May just be time here to work out what you are currently doing wrong and what you can do better.
+Time to determine what you are currently doing wrong, and what you can do better.

 #### XSLT Injection

-Time to review, test and apply countermeasures.
+Time to review, test, and apply countermeasures.

 #### XPath Injection

-Time to review, test and apply countermeasures.
+Time to review, test, and apply countermeasures.

 #### XQuery Injection

-Time to review, test and apply countermeasures.
+Time to review, test, and apply countermeasures.

 #### LDAP Injection

-Time to review, test and apply countermeasures.
+Time to review, test, and apply countermeasures.

 ### Captcha

 Bots may/will get smarter and start reading and thinking for themselves.
-It is probably worth not crossing that bridge until it arrives.
-This will not stop humans spamming, but neither will any other captcha, unless they also stop genuine users, which according to the studies mentioned in the countermeasures section happens very often.
+That said, it is probably not worth crossing that bridge until it arrives.
+This will not stop humans spamming, but neither will any other captcha, unless they also stop genuine users which, according to the studies mentioned in the countermeasures section, happens very often.

 If you decide to go with one of the captcha options, there is the risk of:

 1. Losing customers or potential customers
 2. Simply annoying the people that you value
-3. Creating/using a captcha that does not suite the capabilities of the legitimate users likely to interact with your web application
+3. Creating/using a captcha that does not suit the capabilities of the legitimate users likely to interact with your web application

 ### Management of Application Secrets

-Reliance on adjacent layers of defence means those layers have to be up to scratch.
+Reliance on adjacent layers of defence means those layers have to be up to snuff.
 There is a possibility that they will not be.

-Possibility of missing secrets being sent over the wire.
+There is the possibility of missing secrets being sent over the wire.

 Possible reliance on obscurity with many of the strategies I have seen proposed.
 Just be aware that obscurity may slow an attacker down a little, but it will not stop them.

 #### Store Configuration in Configuration files

-With moving any secrets from source code to configuration files, there is a possibility that the secrets will not be changed at the same time.
+When moving any secrets from source code to configuration files, there is a possibility that the secrets will not be changed at the same time.
 If they are not changed, then you have not really helped much, as the secrets are still in source control.

-With good configuration tools such as node-config, you are provided with plenty of options of splitting up meta-data, creating overrides, storing different parts in different places, etc. Though there is a risk that you do not use the potential power and flexibility to your best advantage.
-Learn the ins and outs of what ever system it is you are using and leverage its features to do the best at obscuring your secrets and if possible securing them.
+With good configuration tools such as node-config, you are provided with plenty of options of splitting up metadata, creating overrides, storing different parts in different places, etc. though there is a risk that you do not use the potential power and flexibility to your best advantage.
+Learn the ins and outs of what ever system it is you are using and leverage its features to do the best at obscuring your secrets and, if possible, securing them.

 ##### node-config

-is an excellent configuration package with lots of great features.
+node-config is an excellent configuration package with lots of great features.
 There is no security provided with node-config, just some potential obscurity.
-Just be aware of that, and as discussed previously, make sure surrounding layers have beefed up the security.
+Just be aware of that, and as discussed previously, make sure surrounding layers have beefed up security.

 ##### Windows:

-As is often the case with Microsoft solutions, their marketing often leads people to believe that they have secure solutions to problems, when that is not the case.
-As discussed previously, there are plenty of ways to get around the Microsoft so called security features.
+As is often the case with Microsoft solutions, their marketing often leads people to believe that they have secure solutions to problems when that is not the case.
+As discussed previously, there are plenty of ways to get around Microsoft security features.
 As anything else in this space, they may provide some obscurity, but do not depend on them being secure.

-Statements like the following have the potential for producing over confidence:
+Statements such as the following have the potential for producing excessive confidence:

 "_vSentry protects desktops without requiring patches or updates, defeating and automatically discarding all known and unknown malware, and eliminating the need for costly remediation._"